Alfresco/docs-activiti-enterprise/docs/modeling/projects.md

 ```

 ## Collaborators
-Users can only view the projects they have created by default.
+By default users can only view the projects they have created.
 The **Collaborators** option allows user access to be managed for individual projects.

+To add a collaborator to a project:

+1. Check that the user has the [`ACTIVITI_MODELER` role](../administrator/identity/README.md).
+2. Select the **Collaborators** option against the project.
+3. Search for the user and click **Add**.

 ## Versioning and releasing
 Projects are version controlled through a release function.
 The version will not be incremented until it has been [released](#releasing-a-project).
 A new project will begin at version 0 and increments by one every time it is released.